Metrics in Detail

 After Contact Time

-Time spent on a Customer Profile after a Contact has ended, but before the Conversation is closed or before another Contact begins.
-Not limited to Contacts accepted on a particular day.
-Closing a Conversation stops After Contact Time tracking.
+Time spent on a Customer Profile after a Contact has ended but before the Conversation is closed or before another Contact begins and while the Agent is available on any Channel.
+It is not limited to Contacts accepted on a particular day.
+Closing a Conversation stops After-Contact Time tracking.

 Work Session Handle Time